rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/index.md

 > For your convenience, we've established a [GitHub repository](https://github.com/rsksmart/rootstock-quick-start-guide) dedicated to this guide.
 The [master branch](https://github.com/rsksmart/rootstock-quick-start-guide/tree/master) contains the initial project state, while the [feat/complete](https://github.com/rsksmart/rootstock-quick-start-guide/tree/feat/complete) branch features the complete project, equipped with all the necessary installations for your reference.

 > Note: This guide is optimized for Node.js version 18 or earlier.
-If you're using a later version, consider using a version manager to switch to a compatible version.
+If you're using a later version, consider using a version manager like [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md) to switch to a compatible version.

 <div class="features-list">